Ellen Van Volkenburg

-Ellen Van Volkenburg (October 8, 1882 – December 15, 1978), born Nellie Van Volkenburg in Battle Creek, Michigan, was a leading actress, director, puppeteer and theater educator in the United States and the UK.
+Ellen Van Volkenburg Browne (October 8, 1882 – December 15, 1978), born Nellie Louise Van Volkenburg, was an American actress, director, puppeteer and theater educator.
+She was associated with the Little Theatre Movement, and with Cornish College of the Arts.

+Early life

+Van Volkenburg was born in Battle Creek, Michigan, the daughter of Frank Hoyt Van Volkenburg and Juliet Cooper Van Volkenburg.
+She attended high school in Fort Wayne, Indiana, and graduated from the University of Michigan.
+Her prodigious memory was studied by psychologists when she was a young woman.

 Career

-Educated at the University of Michigan, Van Volkenburg has been credited, along with her then-husband Englishman Maurice Browne, with being the founder of the Little Theatre Movement in America through their work with the Chicago Little Theatre.
+Van Volkenburg has been credited, along with Englishman Maurice Browne, with being a founder of the Little Theatre Movement in America, after they started the Chicago Little Theatre in 1912.